eighttrigrams/eighttrigrams-tutorials/README.md

     user=> (+ 1 1)
     2

+Before `clj` there was (and still is) the `clojure` command.
+Typically one used to call it with `rlwrap` as in `rlwrap clojure` to have a command line history via the arrow up button.
+Now this is done just calling `clj`.

 You also can put code into a file and execute it from the command line.

 [./examples/hello.clj](./examples/hello.clj):